What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 Mixed reality in healthcare

 MR simulations create a hologram effect of real human body parts.
-Hovering a mobile device over a targeted area creates 3D interactive models of organs to understand their functioning.
+Hovering a mobile device over a targeted area creates 3D interactive models of organs, allowing for a deeper understanding to their functioning.
 It has also become a powerful tool for training medical professionals, students, and remotely operating field medics.
 In radiology, surgeons can use MR-powered X-ray vision to see through a patient's skin and identify blood vessels and bones.

 Mixed reality can be extremely effective to implement during critical surgeries, and can even save lives.